When Does Translation Require Context? A Data-driven, Multilingual Exploration: Which Translation Phenomena Benefit from Context?

-We also find high P-CXMI for certain \textbf{verb forms}, such as the future form in Italian and imperfect form in Spanish, French, Italian, and Romanian.
-While English verbs may have five forms (e.g. \textit{write, writes, wrote, written, writing}), other languages often have a more fine-grained system of verb forms.
-For example, English has only a single form for the past tense, while the French past tense consists of five verb forms.
+While English verbs may have five forms \footnote{(e.g. \textit{write, writes, wrote, written, writing})}, other languages may have a more fine-grained verb morphology.
+For example, English has only a single form for the past tense, while the Spanish past tense consists of six verb forms.
 Verbs must be translated using the verb form that reflects the tone, mood and cohesion of the document.